shivangis22/tonguedetection/README.md

 #TongueDiseaseNet - A Deep Learning Solution for Tongue Disease Detection and Diagnosis

-##TongueDiseaseNet is an innovative and advanced deep learning project that aims to revolutionize the diagnosis of various tongue diseases using tongue images.
-Leveraging the power of machine learning and artificial intelligence, this project offers a reliable and efficient tool to detect and identify oral lichens, leukemia, hairy tongue, oral cancer, and oral thrush.
+TongueDiseaseNet is an innovative and advanced deep-learning project that aims to revolutionize the diagnosis of various tongue diseases using tongue images.
+Leveraging the power of machine learning and artificial intelligence, this project offers a reliable and efficient tool to detect and identify oral lichens, leukaemia, hairy tongue, oral cancer, and oral thrush.

-The project begins with the creation of a comprehensive and diverse dataset of tongue images.
+The project begins with creating a comprehensive and diverse dataset of tongue images.
 To ensure data quality and diversity, the team collected thousands of tongue images using web scraping techniques from various sources.
 This unique and curated dataset is the foundation on which the entire system is built.

-Utilizing the popular TensorFlow Keras library, the team developed a robust deep learning model that is capable of achieving an impressive accuracy rate of 90 percent in disease classification.
+Utilizing the popular TensorFlow Keras library, the team developed a robust deep-learning model that is capable of achieving an impressive accuracy rate of 90 per cent in disease classification.
 The model has undergone rigorous training on the prepared dataset to ensure it can accurately identify different tongue diseases.

 TongueDiseaseNet is not only about accurate predictions but also about user-friendly accessibility.
 To achieve this, the team has designed a fast and responsive API using FastAPI.
 This API serves as the core interface through which users can submit tongue images in JPG format for analysis.
 The model processes the input image and generates detailed insights into the detected disease, including the confidence of the prediction and recommended treatment options, along with information about symptoms and causes.